osate/osate2/alisa/org.osate.alisa.help/help/markdown/SystemVerificationGuidance.md

 ### Writing Verification Methods in Resolute

 Resolute verification methods are written as *claim functions*.
 These claim functions are automatically invoked on the component instance for which the requirement being verified applies.
-In other words, users do not have to include Resolute annex subclauses with *prove* statements into the AADL model.
+Users do not have to include Resolute annex subclauses with *prove* statements into the AADL model.
 Instead the Resolute claim function (registered as verification method) is called on every component instance that has a requirement with a verification activity that calls the registered verification method.
 An example verification activity calling a registered Resolute verification method.

+> Users can also write Resolute verification methods as *compute functions* that return a boolean value.
+They are registered the same way as claim functions.

 `MaxWeight : Resolute.verifySCSReq1(MaximumWeight in kg)`